FarmBot/farmbot-js/readme.md

 ## Installation

 ```
-npm install farmbotjs
+npm install farmbot
 ```

-If you would like support for other package managers, feel free to submit a PR or raise an issue.
+If you would like support for other package managers (eg: bower), feel free to submit a PR or raise an issue.

 ## Quick Usage: